-Many people have minor eye problems, such as eye strain, irritated eyes, or itchy, scaly eyelids ( blepharitis ).
-These problems may be ongoing (chronic) but usually are not serious.
+Many people have minor eye problems, such as eyestrain, irritated eyes, or itchy, scaly eyelids ( blepharitis ).
+These problems may be ongoing (chronic) but usually aren't serious.
 Home treatment can relieve the symptoms of many minor eye problems.

 See a picture of the eye .

 - Drainage from the eyes or excessive tearing.